CrankySupertoon/mmmr/README - USERS.txt

   select highest version by default, gray out when only a single version is available
 - management of minecraft server
 - management of minecraft server mods
+- screenshot links (web or file) or internal (base64) in mod cfgs
+- check for incompatibilities when installing archives in the mods folder just like overwriting files
+- make "archive" in mod cfg optional, take the same name as the cfg instead and search for archive with that name
+- when an archive needs to be copied to the mods folder make the arhive name optional, take the same as "archive"

 SCRAPPED FEATURES OR FEATURES ON HOLD
 -------------------------------------